 Through this process, 797 Sydney Rd was identified as the most suitable site for the battery.

-The battery will use 2-3 carpark spaces (4% of total spaces).
-The design and installation will ensure safety standards and minimise impact on traffic flow and parking.
+The battery uses 2-3 carpark spaces (4% of total spaces).
+The design and installation were completed to ensure safety standards were met and impacts on traffic flow and parking were minimised.

-A painted mural artwork on and around the battery will make a positive contribution to the local area.
+A painted mural artwork around the battery has made a positive contribution to the local area.

 What is a community battery?